-The relatively high-torque of the U10-Plus motor allows a smaller gear reduction than the smaller diameter Maxon EC-4 Pole inner rotor motor commonly used in other published hardware [4], [8], [45].
+The relatively high-torque of the U10Plus motor allows a smaller gear reduction than the smaller diameter Maxon EC-4 Pole inner rotor motor commonly used in other published hardware [9], [36], [44].
 Reflected inertia is a critical parameter in both control bandwidth as well as user safety in high impedance contact conditions.
-Larger radius motors have an r^2 inertia increase yet are not subject to as large of a N^2 drivetrain reflected inertia of rotor and drivetrain tends to nullify one another [46], reduced gearing generally benefits drivetrain efficiency; higher torque motors with lower drivetrain reduction ratios tend to have slightly improved performance, and lower frequency audible noise that is generally considered more qualitatively pleasing.
+Larger radius motors have an r^2 inertia increase yet are not subject to as large of a N^2 drivetrain reflected inertia contribution.
+Though the trade-offs between reflected inertia of rotor and drivetrain tends to nullify one another [45], reduced gearing generally benefits drivetrain efficiency; higher torque motors with lower drivetrain reduction ratios tend to have slightly improved performance.